Agencia Tributaria (Spanish)

 This is the Ministry that deals with DNI cards, passports, and immigration issues.

-For immigration, see this link to Extranjeros.
-Here you can find online forms for residency and NIE (see Modelos de Solicitud).
+For immigration, see this link to Extranjería.
+Here you can find online forms for residency and NIE (see Modelos de solicitud on the right side).

 Ministerio de Industria, Energía, y Turismo (English, Spanish)

 This Ministry has a site in English called Invest In Spain.
 See especially their search tool for grants and incentives that are available, and their article on corporate taxes.

 Ministries of Spain

 A list of links to other ministries of Spain.